MikyMaor/DevOpsProject/README.md

 1. Install requirements (ONLY NEEDED IF RUNNING WINDOWS):
 Install Python interpreter (Can be found at the official site: https://www.python.org/downloads/ )
 Install Git Bash / GUI (Can be found at the official site: https://git-scm.com/install/ )
-After installing these, open CMD and execute.
+After installing these, open CMD/Bash and execute.

 2. Clone the repository:
 git clone https://github.com/MikyMaor/DevOpsProject.git